solokeys/solo2-cli/README.md

 cargo install solo2
 ```

 For experimental "PKI lite" support, use `cargo install --features dev-pki solo2`.
 This is not intended to and will not grow into full PKI creation + management functionality,
 the goal is only to enable developing and testing all functionality of all official apps.

 ### Examples

-If the key is in regular mode, and its firmware contains the management app:
+If the key is in regular mode, and its firmware contains the admin app:
-- `solo2 app mgmt uuid` reads out the serial number.
+- `solo2 app admin uuid` reads out the serial number.
-- `solo2 app mgmt boot-to-bootrom` switches to bootloader mode.
+- `solo2 app admin boot-to-bootrom` switches to bootloader mode.

 If the key is in regular mode, and its firmware contains the NDEF app:
 - `solo2 app ndef capabilities` reads out the NDEF capabilities.